jnyfah/jnyfah.github.io/_posts/lambda.md

 Lambdas are handy for short, one-off functions, especially when using algorithms that expect function objects or when you need a quick callback.
 They keep your code concise and readable by keeping the logic right where it's used, avoiding the need to jump around the codebase to understand what's happening.

-_*okay i know you might be wondering, when do i use function pointers, functors and when do i use Lambdas ??*_
+_*okay I know you might be wondering, when do I use function pointers, functors and when do I use Lambdas ??*_

 ###### My guidelines for choosing
 1. For simple, stateless calls where performance is critical, and the function will not change, a function pointer might be appropriate.